Graduate in as few

 The online MA in Art Education provides the same rigorous curriculum as the campus-based program.
-This distance-learning program is designed for Pre-K-12 art educators in public and private schools, museums and enrichment classes who wish to continue with graduate study in the field of art education.
+This distance-learning program is designed for Pre-K-12 art educators in public and private schools, museums, and enrichment classes who wish to continue with graduate study in the field of art education.

 Licensed art education teachers who complete an art education master’s degree at Kent State University develop a focused competence in the visual arts as well as an intellectual understanding of the history and current issues of the field of art education.
 Students complete a course on quantitative and qualitative approaches to research and then select to do a research study with a thesis or a master’s project option.

 Our program addresses all of the visual arts, as defined by the National Art Education Association, to include both contemporary art and design.
-Addressing both will prepare you to make a powerful contribution in guiding students in their cognitive, social and emotional development as they prepare for college, careers and citizenry.
+Addressing both will prepare you to make a powerful contribution in guiding students in their cognitive, social, and emotional development as they prepare for college, careers and citizenry.

 Graduates will develop a focused competence in the visual arts as well as an intellectual understanding of the history and current issues of the field of art education.
 The program at Kent State provides coursework in studio practice and art history in conjunction with theoretical research in art education pedagogy.
 Once the candidacy exam is passed, students may choose a thesis or project option as a capstone experience.
 The thesis culminates in a document that is based on scholarly research on an art education-related topic.
-The master’s project involves research which focuses on participant/researcher studies in curriculum, classroom settings, grant implementation and/or community-based projects.
+The master’s project involves research that focuses on participant/researcher studies in curriculum, classroom settings, grant implementation, and/or community-based projects.

 Accreditation: An accredited institutional member of the National Association of Schools of Art and Design, the School of Art offers degree programs in Art Education that are approved.